Quickshell

 import "jsfile.js" as JsFile

 By default, when no module version is requested, the QML engine will pick the latest available version of the module.
-Requesting a specific version can help ensure you get a specific version of the module’s types, and as a result your code dosen’t break across Qt or quickshell updates.
+Requesting a specific version can help ensure you get a specific version of the module’s types, and as a result your code doesn’t break across Qt or quickshell updates.

 While Qt’s types usually don’t majorly change across versions, quickshell’s are much more likely to break.
 To put off dealing with the breakage we suggest specifying a version at least when importing quickshell modules.